Download this lesson plan, including handouts, in pdf format.

 Historical Background and Context

-“He’s too young to be president.”
-“He doesn’t have enough experience.”
-Voters expressed these same concerns some 48 years ago when a 42 year-old senator from Massachusetts threw his hat into the ring as a Democratic candidate for president.
+"He’s too young to be president."
+"He doesn’t have enough experience."
+Voters expressed these concerns in 1960 when a 42 year-old senator from Massachusetts threw his hat into the ring as a Democratic candidate for president.

 Age was but one of John F. Kennedy’s challenges.
 He had to convince tens of millions of Americans that religion should not be a factor in judging a candidate’s ability to lead.
 At the time, anti-Catholic sentiment was extremely high and many voters feared that because Kennedy was Catholic, he would be obligated to follow the Pope’s orders and decisions.
 With an energetic, highly organized campaign headed by his 32 year-old brother Robert (Bobby) and well-financed by his father, Kennedy overcame these two great obstacles, his youth and his religion, to receive the nomination at the Democratic National Convention in Los Angeles, California in July 1960.